 The goal of this measure is to support the emission reductions associated with electric vehicle deployment.
 The District will report emission reduction information utilizing CARB's approved Clean Mobility quantification methodology, which considers the number of vehicles associated with the project, average number of trips per vehicle, average occupancy per vehicle, estimated length of average vehicle trip and other relevant information needed to quantify benefits.
-The deployment of electric vehicles and installation of infrastructure in the Stockton AB 617 community will provide equitable access to car sharing and vanpooling services within their geographic areas.
+The deployment of electric vehicles and installation of infrastructure in the Stockton and Shafter communities AB 617 Community will provide equitable access to car sharing and vanpooling services within their geographic areas.